Reading aloud is a great exercise for speech as well as for reading. Here is a quick guide to help you make the most of this therapy.

 All you really need is an interesting children’s story, a few minutes of your time, and a lot of love and patience.

-Here are some general principles to remember as you begin this activity with your child.
+Here are some general principles to remember as you begin this activity.

 It’s important to start small if your child isn’t used to reading out loud.
-If this is a new activity for her, you'll need to slowly build up her endurance.
+If this is a new activity, you'll need to slowly build up their endurance.

 My son started out reading a very short story about a cat and a cow.
 It was only four pages long with about two or three short sentences per page.
 For a while, he struggled to get through that little story.
 But slowly, he improved to the point that we could move on to a longer story.

 There’s no rule that says you always have to finish the story.
-If she gets tired, you could try to have her read just a little further before stopping.
+If they get tired, you could try to have them read just a little further before stopping.

-Or if you’re already near the end of the story, you can encourage her by telling her how many sentences she has left.
-This can give her the motivation she needs to carry her through to the end of the story.
+Or, if you’re already near the end of the story, you can offer encourage by telling them how many sentences are left.
+This can give them the motivation needed to finish the story.

-In this way you are being sensitive to her needs while still building her endurance.
+In this way, you are being sensitive to their needs while still building endurance.

-Try to have her complete the reading without expecting too much or too little.
-In other words, you want to require enough from her to get some good practice.
-But you don’t want to expect too much from her to the point that she becomes frustrated.
+Try to have them complete the reading without expecting too much or too little.
+In other words, you want to require enough to get some good practice.
+But you don’t want to expect too much to the point that they become frustrated.

 This is an important principle to remember regardless of what our children are learning.

-Once this starts becoming easier for him, you can start gently correcting his articulation.
-If you come across a word that he is mispronouncing or that he isn’t pronouncing clearly, you can say the word and ask him to repeat it.
-As you do this, it’s helpful to emphasize the consonants for him.
+Once this becomes easier for them, you can start gently correcting their articulation.
+If you come across a word that they are mispronouncing or that they aren’t pronouncing clearly, you can say the word and ask them to repeat it.
+As you do this, it’s helpful to emphasize the consonants.

-Volume is another issue that your child may need to work on.
-If you can’t hear him very well, gently encourage him to read louder.
-He may need to practice speaking loud enough so others can hear him.
+Volume is another issue that some children may need to work on.
+If you can’t hear them very well, gently encourage them to read louder.
+They may need to practice speaking loud enough so others can hear them.

-This is a great activity to do every day for as long as you feel that he needs it.
-Once your child has been doing this for a while, you'll likely begin to see improvement in his reading and in his speech.
-And even when he has mastered this skill, you can still repeat this activity once in a while to help him stay in practice.
+This is a great activity to do every day for as long as they need it.
+Once your child has been doing this for a while, you'll likely begin to see improvement with reading and with speech.
+And even after they’ve mastered this skill, you can still repeat this activity once in a while to help them stay in practice.

-As we have seen, reading aloud is an invaluable activity in teaching children with autism to read.
-But our kids sometimes need more help than that.
+As we have seen, reading aloud is an invaluable activity for teaching children with autism to read.

 Autism Speaks has some great ideas for teaching our children to read, even if they are nonverbal.
 Click here for more information.